flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 Before we move on, there's something I haven't told you yet.
 If you play Super Mario Bros, you'll notice that when Mario moves, the scene scrolls without a hitch.
 However, you'll also observe that the top area (where the stats are) remains static **even though both portions are part of the same background layer!** So, what is happening here?
 Well, the game is altering the scrolling values mid-frame to show the overworld and the stats (residing in a fixed portion of the background) at the same time.
 The NES doesn't provide this feature natively, but the game deduces the timings by observing the state of the PPU (manifested through its status register [@graphics-ppustatus]).

 To accomplish this, games perform a technique called **Sprite 0 Hit**.
 Super Mario Bros instructs the PPU to render a dummy sprite behind the coin, this happens to be the first sprite drawn within the frame.
 After the PPU beams it, it updates its status register with a flag that denotes that the first sprite (a.k.a 'sprite 0') has been drawn.
-Meanwhile, the game is constantly checking mid-frame if the sprite 0 status has been flagged (a.k.a 'hit'), if that happened, the game proceeds to update the scrolling property of the background table to shift it to where Mario is.
+Meanwhile, the game is constantly checking mid-frame if the sprite 0 status has been flagged (a.k.a 'hit'), if that happens, the game proceeds to update the scrolling property of the background table to shift it to where Mario is.

 Overall, 'Sprite 0 Hit' is a very delicate procedure, as it's easy to mess up the timings (sprite 0's flag is not cleared after polling it, which leads to 'duplicated' positives [@graphics-chibiakumas]).
 Furthermore, since this routine repeats indefinitely, it can be quite expensive (in terms of CPU cycles) to execute.
 On the bright side, later mappers took over this function with the use of automatic interrupts that are triggered whenever an arbitrary scan-line is hit [@graphics-nesdoug] (a much more efficient technique), which significantly improved the visual capabilities of Super Mario Bros 3, for instance.